gulzara3/WQ-RAG/docs/PAPER_ALIGNMENT.md

 | labels: any parameter \|z\| > 3σ (train stats) | `label_windows`, `LABEL_SIGMA` |
 | extreme events \|z\| > 4σ (Table 7) | `evaluation.extreme_events`, `EXTREME_EVENT_SIGMA` |

-⚠ **White River station ID.** Table 1 and the Data Availability statement give **03351000**; the published Fig. 1 map is labelled **03353200**, and the earlier code used 03353200 ("White River at Nora").
-USGS 03351000 *is* "White River near Nora, IN", so the tables are consistent with the station description and the map label appears to be a typo.
-Default here = 03351000; change one line in `config.STATIONS` if needed.

-⚠ **Labels.** The earlier code injected synthetic anomalies into the test set; the manuscript describes a statistical-exceedance criterion (±3σ on training-period mean).
-The code now follows the manuscript.
-The earlier code also fitted the scaler on the whole record and windowed before splitting; both are fixed.

 ## Stage II — detection (§2.2.2, Fig. 2, §3.1-3.3, Tables 3, Fig. 3-6, 9, 10)